Women Are Better Diplomats

-Women Are Better Diplomats (Frauen sind doch bessere Diplomaten) is a 1941 German musical comedy film directed by Georg Jacoby and starring Marika Rökk, Willy Fritsch and Aribert Wäscher.
+Women Are Better Diplomats (Frauen sind doch bessere Diplomaten) is a 1941 German musical comedy film from the Nazi era.
+Directed by Georg Jacoby and starring Marika Rökk, Willy Fritsch and Aribert Wäscher.
 It was based on a novel by Hans Flemming.
 The film was the first German feature film to be made in colour, and was one of the most expensive films produced during the Third Reich.
 The film met with a positive public response and was among the most popular German films of the early war years.

 Plot

 A dancer named Marie-Luise Pally is sent on a diplomatic mission to the Frankfurt Parliament in an attempt to stop her uncle's casino in Homburg shutting down.
 The film is set in the German revolutions of 1848–1849.